VakhoKontridze/VComponents/Documentation/Animations.md

 ## Configuring Animations

 By default, `VToggle` has an `easeIn` animation with a duration of `0.1`.
 This applies uniformly to both touch interactions, as well as any external modifications of the state.
-So, to modify state with a different animation, you'll need to provide a custom UI model.
+So, to modify state with a different animation, you'll need to provide a custom Appearance.

 ```swift
 @State private var isOn: Bool = false